The guards removed a wine cork from the outer wall, revealing a narrow hole. Dell motioned with his arm. “After you.”

 Dell just grunted and walked along a wide molding near the ceiling.

 Below us, a massive number of humans milled about.
-So many, in fact, that the room seemed like to burst from sheer numbers.
+So many, in fact, that the room seemed like it was to burst from sheer numbers.
 I caught up to Dell.
 “What is this place?”

 He kept his voice low.
 “This is the House of Commons.”